 Toe-Touching Flexibility Reveals the Flexibility of Your Arteries

-While we humans cannot acquire more vertebrae, we can work with the body that we have to ensure that it is in the best shape possible.
+While we humans cannot acquire more vertebrae, we can work with the body we have to ensure that it's in the best shape possible.

 Did you know that flexibility is a key indicator of cardiovascular health for people 40 years or older?
 Medical research has found that if you are flexible enough to touch your toes in the sit-and-reach test, then chances are your arteries are also flexible.3